 "I think the time has arrived for us, the blacks, to pray that God will open a door to protect our destiny from the cruel injustice of the South African Security Police.
 I hope our prayers are answered before it's too late for us all.
 As a grieving mother I cannot forget this terrible ordeal.
 My heart will always cry for my son."

-In the 1990s, Dr Haffajee’s death in detention came before the Truth and Reconciliation Commission.
+In the 1990s, Dr Haffejee’s death in detention came before the Truth and Reconciliation Commission.
 Evidence before the Commission suggested that Haffajee in all probability died as a result of torture.
-Former Security Branch policeman Mohun Deva Gopal gave evidence before the Commission and informed them that he was present whilst Haffajee was interrogated, assaulted and tortured.
+Former Security Branch policeman Mohun Deva Gopal gave evidence before the Commission and informed them that he was present whilst Haffejee was interrogated, assaulted and tortured.
 Gopal maintained that Captain Taylor initiated the assault.
-Haffajee was stripped naked, Captain Taylor then proceeded to slap and punch him when he refused to divulge any information.
+Haffejee was stripped naked, Captain Taylor then proceeded to slap and punch him when he refused to divulge any information.
 Captain Du Toit joined in later and the assault became more vicious lasting many hours.

-Haffajee was steadfast in his silence.
-The perpetrators then prepared their stories Du Toit instructed them to say that Haffajee had tried to escape and in so doing, had hit his body on the car.
-Captain James Taylor was subpoenaed to appear before the TRC but denied all allegations of assault and continued to maintain that, at the time of his death, Haffajee was in the custody of members of the uniformed branch.
+Haffejee was steadfast in his silence.
+The perpetrators then prepared their stories that Du Toit instructed them to say that Haffejee had tried to escape and in so doing, had hit his body on the car.
+Captain James Taylor was subpoenaed to appear before the TRC but denied all allegations of assault and continued to maintain that, at the time of his death, Haffejee was in the custody of members of the uniformed branch.
 Taylor did not apply for amnesty in this regard.